AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 Storage Metrics only stores capacity metrics for the blob service because blobs typically account for the largest proportion of stored data (at the time of writing, it is not possible to use Storage Metrics to monitor the capacity of your tables and queues).
 You can find this data in the **$MetricsCapacityBlob** table if you have enabled monitoring for the Blob service.
 Storage Metrics records this data once per day, and you can use the value of the **RowKey** to determine whether the row contains an entity that relates to user data (value **data**) or analytics data (value **analytics**).
 Each stored entity contains information about the amount of storage used (**Capacity** measured in bytes) and the current number of containers (**ContainerCount**) and blobs (**ObjectCount**) in use in the storage account.
 For more information about the capacity metrics stored in the **$MetricsCapacityBlob** table, see <a href="http://msdn.microsoft.com/zh-cn/library/azure/hh343264.aspx" target="_blank">Storage Analytics Metrics Table Schema</a> on MSDN.

+> [!NOTE]
-> [AZURE.NOTE] You should monitor these values for an early warning that you are approaching the capacity limits of your storage account.
+> You should monitor these values for an early warning that you are approaching the capacity limits of your storage account.
 In the Azure Classic Portal, on the **Monitor** page for your storage account, you can add alert rules to notify you if aggregate storage use exceeds or falls below thresholds that you specify.

 For help estimating the size of various storage objects such as blobs, see the blog post <a href="http://blogs.msdn.com/b/windowsazurestorage/archive/2010/07/09/understanding-windows-azure-storage-billing-bandwidth-transactions-and-capacity.aspx" target="_blank">Understanding Azure Storage Billing – Bandwidth, Transactions, and Capacity</a>.